General Policy Statement

 At AMS, enrollment and tuition charges are assessed each semester.
 For years 1 and 2, full-time enrollment is defined as enrollment in all required courses for each semester.
-For years 3 & 4, full-time attendance in a semester is defined as 2 quarters of academic study or 24 weeks.
-Half-time attendance is defined as 1 quarter or 12 weeks.
-Attendance for less than 12 weeks is usually considered to be less than half-time.
-Attendance between 7 and 12 weeks is defined by the AMS registrar for each individual in conjunction with their academic study plan.
+For years 3 & 4, full-time enrollment in a semester is defined as 2 quarters of academic study or 24 weeks.
+Half-time enrollment is defined as 1 quarter or 12 weeks.
+Enrollment for less than 12 weeks is usually considered to be less than half-time.
+Enrollment status between 7 and 12 weeks is defined by the AMS registrar for each individual in conjunction with their academic study plan.

-Institutional financial aid generally is not available for expenses related to enrollment in courses taken by away clerkships, even though transfer of academic credit may be authorized.
+Students are only eligible for aid during periods of enrollment for which they are being charged tuition.
+AMS scholarships and loans are generally not available for expenses related to enrollment in courses taken by away clerkships, even though transfer of academic credit may be authorized.
 Students who attend AMS for less than a full academic year will have aid prorated to reflect their actual enrollment.
-Students are not eligible for aid during periods of fellow-status.
-Students are only eligible for aid during periods of enrollment for which they are being charged tuition by AMS, which does not include the fellow-status fee of $100 per term.
+Students are not eligible for institutional aid during periods of enrollment in the Academic Scholar Program, however they may be considered for federal loan funding upon request.

-International students who do not hold a permanent resident visa are not eligible for federal financial aid programs, although institutional funding can be available to a limited number of students.
+International students who do not hold a permanent resident visa are not eligible for federal financial aid programs, although institutional merit aid may be offered through the admission process to a limited number of students.

 Policy for Satisfactory Academic Progress for Receipt of Federal Financial Aid